 Support with mortgage or rent payments

-You may also be able to get a mortgage payment holiday for up to three months from your lender if you think you’re going to struggle to make your monthly repayments.
+You may be able to get a mortgage payment holiday for up to three months from your lender if you think you’re going to struggle to make your monthly repayments.
 Contact them as soon as possible to discuss the options that might be available to you.
+Originally mortgage payment holidays were only available for up to three months until the end of June, but they have now been extended by a further three months.
+Homeowners who are coming to the end of their payment holidays will be offered the option to extend their break, or to start making reduced payments if they’re able to.
+If you’re finding it difficult to cover your mortgage costs and haven’t yet taken a payment holiday, you now have until 31 October to request one.

 Where to go for more information